MiikaNiemela/Image-Processor-One/README.md

-# Image content processor one
+# Image content identification test one

-A copy of code from [Medium](https://medium.com/@dimosdennis/personal-photo-library-with-langchain-ollama-llava-fully-local-e82edfe07f54) article by Dimos Dennis
+The project starts as copy of Dimos Dennis's [Medium](https://medium.com/@dimosdennis/personal-photo-library-with-langchain-ollama-llava-fully-local-e82edfe07f54) article.

+The article describes a solution, that can process a good lized library of images.
+It will extract and store metadata, generate a textual description of the picture and detecting objects using AI models.
+The models are run on locally on Ollama.

+The solution, and the Ollama hosted models, should run without problems on a mid-range gaming PC.
+Definition of _mid-range = Ryzen 5 5600X, 64GB RAM, RTX 4060 Ti 16GB_.

+The outcome is to get a descriptive catalog of one's digital photo archive.
+And to have fun while doing it.

-AI Summary of the solution:
+## AI Summary of the solution:

 1. **Initialization**:
    - The code initializes required packages: `langchain`, `langchain-chroma`, `langchain-ollama`, `pillow`, and `colorama`.